 Bond is stripped back and not the seasoned and sophisticated man we'd grown to know.
 No Moneypenny, no Q, and he doesn't give a damn if his Martini is shaken or stirred.
-The supporting cast is great, but I still have problems with David Arnold's music.
-Maybe I was so spoilt with John Barry.
+The supporting cast is flawless.

-And at last, Bond is a brute who gets smashed up for the first time since we saw Timothy Dalton crawling from a tanker filled with cocaine dissolved in petrol.
+And at last, Bond is a brute.
+He gets smashed up for the first time since we saw Timothy Dalton crawling from a tanker filled with cocaine dissolved in petrol.
 The Jason Bourne effect is felt heavily here.
 But that's OK.
 The Bond series has set many trends, so it's acceptable if it occasionally latches on to some.